 Why Do You Need to Optimise Your Resume for ATS?

-A large number of major employers now use applicant tracking systems.
+A large number of major employers now use applicant tracking systems to save them time and expense during the recruitment process.
 An ATS can filter applications electronically, based on keywords, years of experience, skills, former employers and schooling.

 ZipJob states that applicant tracking systems filter out over 75% of resumes before a human ever sees them.
 That means that all the work that you’ve put into your resumé could be pointless, unless you’ve optimised it for ATS software.